Ideas for Musical Activities and Games in the Early Years of Autism

 IMAGINE: Autism trials resources for families to explore music and investigates the role of music making in everyday life.

-IMAGINE: Autism is a joint project involving researchers at both the CPS and the Applied Music Research Centre at the University of Roehampton.
-The project is part of a wider initiative directed by Professor Adam Ockelford to develop music resources and promote access to music for families and children with learning difficulties and perceptual differences.
+IMAGINE: Autism is a joint project involving researchers at both the CPS and the Applied Music Research Centre at University of Roehampton.
+The project is part of wider initiative directed by Professor Adam Ockelford to develop music resources and promote access to music for families and children with learning difficulties and perceptual differences.

 Publications will be posted here in due course.